Adaptive Multi-Subspace Representation Steering for Attribute Alignment in Large Language Models: Experiments

 \subsection{Main results}

-\textbf{MSRS excels in question-answering tasks.} We first evaluate MSRS on TruthfulQA and BBQ to target the trade-off between truthfulness and bias.
-As shown in Table~\ref{tab:main-results}, baseline methods often fail to optimize both simultaneously.
-For example, ITI enhances truthfulness (MC1 of 36.50 on Llama3-8B-Instruct) but compromises bias mitigation (BBQ Acc of 0.612), while CAA improves bias (BBQ Acc of 0.646 on Mistral-7B) at the expense of truthfulness (MC1 of 28.77).
-ICL improves performance moderately across metrics but lacks standout improvements, and MAT-STEER enhances MC1, MC2 and Acc while its BLEU and BLEURT drop.
-Unlike prior methods that often improve one attribute at the expense of another, MSRS consistently balances both.
-MSRS achieves superior performance across both attributes on multiple models: on Llama3-8B-Instruct, it attains an MC2 score of 56.32 and BBQ accuracy of 0.645; on Qwen2-7B-Instruct, 53.27 and 0.642; and on Mistral-7B, 52.62 and 0.644.
-These results demonstrate MSRS achieves a more favorable balance across all models, demonstrating its capacity to jointly optimize conflicting objectives.
+\textbf{MSRS excels in multiple-choice tasks.} We first evaluate MSRS on TruthfulQA and BBQ to target the trade-off between truthfulness and bias.
+As shown in Table~\ref{tab:main-results}, baseline methods often fail to optimize both attributes simultaneously.
+For example, ITI improves truthfulness (MC1 of 36.50 on Llama3-8B-Instruct) but sacrifices bias mitigation (BBQ Acc of 0.612), while CAA boosts bias (BBQ Acc of 0.646 on Mistral-7B) at the cost of truthfulness (MC1 of 28.77).
+ICL shows moderate improvements across metrics but lacks standout performance, and MAT-STEER enhances MC and Acc, but its BLEU and BLEURT scores drop.
+Unlike these methods, MSRS consistently balances both attributes, achieving superior performance across both attributes on multiple models.
+These results demonstrate MSRS’s ability to jointly optimize conflicting objectives across all models.

 \textbf{MSRS demonstrates strong performance in open-ended generation tasks.} We assess MSRS on Alpaca, Refusal, and HelpSteer datasets to evaluate trade-offs between instruction following, refusal, and output quality attributes.
-As shown in Table~\ref{tab:main-results}, MSRS excels in balancing instruction following and refusal: on Alpaca, it achieves a win rate of 0.36 against test-davinci-003 on Llama3-8B-Instruct, outperforming ReFT (0.30), while on Refusal, it scores 0.529 on Sorry-Bench, surpassing CAA’s 0.493.
-Baselines like ITI struggle with refusal (Sorry-Bench score of 0.280), sacrificing this attribute for others.
-For HelpSteer, MSRS achieves Helpfulness (3.89), Coherence (3.96), and Verbosity (2.04) on Llama3-8B-Instruct, while methods like MAT-STEER improve Helpfulness (3.84) but reduce Coherence (3.63) and Verbosity (2.29).
-MTL-LoRA achieves the best Verbosity (1.90) but at the cost of Helpfulness (3.48).
-MSRS outperforms existing baselines in harmonizing instruction-following with refusal and delivers consistently high-quality generations across all HelpSteer dimensions, demonstrating its ability to integrate diverse attribute objectives and enhance open-ended generation for specific tasks.
-Note that even in cases where MSRS is not the absolute best(e.g., Coherence on Mistral-7b-v0.3), it achieves the second-best result with a negligible gap (0.01) and retains overall superiority across all attributes.
+As shown in Table~\ref{tab:main-results}, MSRS demonstrates superior capability in balancing instruction-following and refusal.
+On Llama3-8B-Instruct, it effectively surpasses strong baselines like ReFT on Alpaca and CAA on Sorry-Bench, whereas methods like ITI suffer from significant degradation in refusal performance.
+Regarding HelpSteer, MSRS consistently enhances Helpfulness, Coherence, and Verbosity.
+In contrast, other baselines exhibit clear trade-offs, prioritizing specific metrics (e.g., Verbosity) at the expense of others.
+Overall, MSRS achieves comprehensive superiority; even in rare cases where it does not rank first, it maintains comparable performance with a negligible gap, avoiding the severe performance drops seen in other methods.